 - joining the school's parent group, Bramley School Association, who run regular fundraising and community events - volunteering with school activities such as helping out on school trips or helping with classroom activities like cooking (DBS check required).
+Due to the pandemic, these will take place in line with the current guidance from the Department for Education.

-You will also be kept up to date on school events and news through the school newsletter which is sent home each week.
+You will also be kept up to date on school events and news through the school newsletters.